Hotoke no Za (仏の座)- a harbinger of spring which can also cause some confusion for those interested in Japanese nature and culture

 The hotoke no za, which has the scientific name Lamium amplexicaule L., has the habit, of being fooled into blooming by the warm weather of an Indian Summer, and can sometimes be found blooming in December or even November.
 The weather has not been especially warm around here recently, but when I got down on my knees for a closer look, I noticed the ground covered with these same plants just about to burst into bloom.
 These will be important for setting the activities of spring into motion as they are some of the earliest bloomers of the year and an important pollen source for bees.

 Surely a heartwarming sign that spring was just about here.

 Still as we started walking again and I started to slowly twirl the little flower by the stem in my hand, I began to think about this plant and its name, and also about the reaction that it aroused in my neighbor.
 I was reminded once again of how very complicated the Japanese language and culture can be – and realized that in this case- a misunderstanding could make things could get dangerous!

 This is why.

 The plant name HOTOKE NO ZA evokes images of spring in just about every Japanese adult.
-This is because it is the name of one of the SEVEN GRASSES OF SPRING (haru no nana kusa) which are eaten in a porridge on the seventh day of the New Year.
+That is because it is the name of one of the SEVEN GRASSES OF SPRING (haru no nana kusa) which are eaten in a porridge on the seventh day of the New Year.